-Select the fuel consumption icon B and then press the F4 switch \twoheadleftarrow to display the current fuel consumption on the screen.
+Select the fuel consumption icon from the Settings screen and then press the F4 switch to display the current fuel consumption on the screen.

 A check mark is displayed to the right of the currently selected item.
 The unit displayed when shipping is set to Liters.